mggg/ecological-inference/README.md

 If you are new to ecological inference generally, start with `intro_notebooks/Introduction_toEI.ipynb`.

-If you are familiar with ecological inference and want an overview of PyEI and how to use it, with examples start with `intro_notebooks/PyEI_overview.ipynb`.
+If you are familiar with ecological inference and want an overview of PyEI and how to use it (with examples), then start with `intro_notebooks/PyEI_overview.ipynb`.

 To explore EI's plotting functionality, check out `intro_notebooks/Plotting_with_PyEI.ipynb`.